 Piece Rate or Piece Work Pay

-Colorado Revised Statutes 8-4-101(14)(a) defines wages or compensation as "all amounts for labor or service performed by employees, whether the amount is fixed or ascertained by the standard of time, task, piece, commission basis, or other method..."Colorado Minimum Wage Order Number 31 provides the following:" All adult employees and emancipated minors, employed in any of the industries covered herein, whether employed on an hourly, piecework, commission, time, task, or other basis, shall be paid not less than $8.00 per hour."
+Colorado Revised Statutes 8-4-101(14)(a) defines wages or compensation as "all amounts for labor or service performed by employees, whether the amount is fixed or ascertained by the standard of time, task, piece, commission basis, or other method..."Colorado Minimum Wage Order Number 31 provides the following:" All adult employees and emancipated minors, employed in any of the industries covered herein, whether employed on an hourly, piecework, commission, time, task, or other basis, shall be paid not less than $8.23 effective January 1, 2015, less any applicable lawful credits for all hours worked."

 Piece Rate Definition